fal-works/p5js-templates/docs/README.md

 - Each template is designed to use [Prettier](https://prettier.io/) for formatting code and do not enable ESLint rules that only affect the appearance of the code.
 However, the `lines-around-comment` rule is enabled, because the behavior of this rule is not covered by Prettier.
 Unfortunately a [TypeScript](https://www.typescriptlang.org/) version of this rule [does not exist](https://github.com/typescript-eslint/typescript-eslint/issues/1933) at the time writing this.

-### npm scripts

-- Some templates use [TypeScript](https://www.typescriptlang.org/) and/or [Rollup](https://rollupjs.org/) for building the JavaScript file to be run on browsers.
-This process is automated and programmed with npm scripts, which are defined in the `scripts` field in `package.json` and can be run with command-line `npm run (script name)`.

-- For understanding how to construct npm scripts, you may want to google around "npm scripts" or "npm run-script" or something.
-And check out the below:
-    - Difference between globally and locally installed packages
-    - What the `node_modules` directory is
-    - Connecting scripts with `&` or `&&` (this enables you to run them in parallel/sequential)
-    - `pre`/`post` scripts

 ### License